derijkp/dirtcl/README.md

 cannot support everything (using dirtcl you, easily, make one package that will work on all systems)
-* The user often still ends up in dependency hell (because packages are not made for their specific version of their specific distribution, or not tested on it)
+* The user often still ends up in dependency hell (because packages are not made for their specific version of their specific distribution, and/or not tested on it)
 * The user requires root access

 Versus docker
+* docker requires root access, which a user might even not have
-* Users would have to install docker and learn how to use docker; They might even not be able to do this, as it requires root.
+* Users would have to install docker and learn how to use docker
 * you would have to learn how to use docker.
 * docker images will be a lot bigger, as they include entire Linux distributions

 building dirtcl
 ===============
+You do not have to build dirtcl yourself to create dirtcl based applications, as you can just take a binary distribution and adapt from that.
+Follow below instructions if you do want to build a dirtcl from scratch yourself:

 makedirtcl.tcl will make a selfcontained Tcl/Tk distribution (dirtcl), that can be used to create a Tcl/Tk based application directory.
 It will compile a customized version of Tcl and Tk, that can exist next to